Art-Sells/Arells/Build-Notes.md

 ### Testing

-- Create HPM & MASS Tester (with HPM (Increase/Decrease Bitcoin Price))
-- - The supplicateWBTCtoUSDC only changes as true if the API supplication is successful (remove the api function success check).
 - - If all VatopGroups supplicantee are true, then start countdown (test with simple 30 second countdown) until reset supplicants is hit and date appears.
 Set dates Updated on (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date…
 - - Send money to ETH(ARB) address (most likely deploy on mainnet) (fees pulled from this wallet)
 - - import function: if MASS Balance > aBTC, then new cVactTa (VatopGroup) = MASS Balance - aBTC.